✒️ The Researcher’s course

 Weekly seminar classes

-Join Kaelyn and/or Cait for weekly seminar classes which will guide students through the four step process for developing independent research articles or a graduate admissions written sample:
+Join your instructors for bi-weekly seminar classes and writing workshops which will guide students through the four step process for developing independent research articles or a graduate admissions written sample:

 (1) Research skills and how to craft a research question which contributes to your field of study